 North Korea's Missile Program.
 On August 31, 1998, North Korea test fired a three stage missile, dubbed the Taepo Dong-1 by the U.S. Government.
 The missile flew over Japanese territory out into the Northwest Pacific.
 Parts of the missile landed in waters close to Alaska.
 North Korea claimed that the third stage of the missile was an attempt to launch a satellite.
 U.S. intelligence agencies responded with a conclusion that North Korea was close to developing a Taepo Dong-1 missile that would have the range to reach Alaska, the U.S. territory of Guam, the U.S. Commonwealth of the Northern Marianas, and the Japanese island of Okinawa, home to thousands of U.S. military personnel and their dependents.
-Reports in early 2000 cited U.S. intelligence findings that North Korea was developing a Taepo Dong-2 intercontinental missile that would be capable of striking Alaska, Hawaii, and the U.S. west coast with nuclear weapons.
-U.S. and Japanese intelligence agencies reportedly estimated in 2001 that North Korea had deployed up to 100 mediumrange Nodong missiles.
-First tested in 1993, the Nodong missile has an estimated range of 600-800 miles.
+Reports since 2000 cite U.S. intelligence findings that North Korea is developing a Taepo Dong-2 intercontinental missile that would be capable of striking Alaska, Hawaii, and the U.S. west coast with nuclear weapons.
+U.S. and Japanese intelligence agencies reportedly estimated in 2001 that North Korea had deployed up to 100 medium-range Nodong missiles.
+First tested in 1993, the Nodong missile has an estimated range of 600-900 miles.
 The upper range would cover all of Japan including Okinawa.

 Throughout the 1990s, North Korea exported short-range Scud missiles and Scud missile technology to a number of countries in the Middle East.
 After 1995, it exported Nodong missiles and Nodong technology to Iran, Pakistan, and Libya.
-According to the South Korean Defense Ministry in April 2001, North Korea exported 490 Scud missiles and 50 Nodong missiles to Pakistan and Middle Eastern countries from 1985 through 2000.
+In 1998, Iran and Pakistan successfully tested medium range missiles modeled on the Nodong.
+North Korea reportedly shipped 50 complete Nodong missiles to Libya in 1999.

 The test launch of the Taepo Dong-1 missile spurred the Clinton Administration to intensify diplomacy on North Korea's missile program; negotiations had begun in 1996.
-The Perry initiative set the goal of "verifiable cessation of testing, production and deployment of missiles exceeding the parameters of the Missile Technology Control Regime, and the complete cessation of export sales of such missiles and the equipment and technology associated with them."
+The Administration's 1999 Perry initiative set the goal of "verifiable cessation of testing, production and deployment of missiles exceeding the parameters of the Missile Technology Control Regime, and the complete cessation of export sales of such missiles and the equipment and technology associated with them."
 Dr. Perry and other officials seemed to envisage the negotiation of a series of agreements on the individual components of the North Korean missile program; each agreement would build progressively toward termination of the entire program.
 The Perry initiative offered North Korea steps to normalize U.S.-North Korean relations, an end to U.S. economic sanctions, and other economic benefits in return for positive North Korean actions on the missile and nuclear issues.
 This produced in September 1999 a qualified North Korean promise not to conduct further long-range missile tests, which North Korea repeated in June 2000.
 The Clinton Administration responded by announcing in September 1999 a lifting of a significant number of U.S. economic sanctions against North Korea.
 It published the implementing regulation for the lifting of these sanctions on June 19, 2000.